Our mission is to bring understanding, wisdom and eudaimonia (flourishing) to the heart of education for children and adults.

 - Philosophy, like maths, music or physical education, is intrinsically worth doing and intrinsically engaging.

-Our mission is to bring understanding, wisdom and eudaimonia (flourishing) to the heart of education for children and adults.
 All our philosophers hold a bachelor’s degree in philosophy, and are trained to work in the specific setting where they conduct their enquiries, from primary schools to global businesses.
 Our overall aim is to equip our beneficiaries to participate fully in society.

 The Foundation’s primary educational aim is to get children doing philosophy in classrooms, and is always researching and developing ways that this can be done.
 We understand doing philosophy in three broad ways: